 "No other road can be visualised which can lead to peace in Southeast Asia, provided that once the theoretical agreement is concluded, if it is to be, two practical conditions be realised.
 The first is that the powers, which directly or indirectly bear a responsibility in what was or is the fate of Indochina and which are France, China, the Soviet Union and America, be effectively resolved to be involved there no longer.
 The second is that massive economic and technical aid be furnished to all of Indochina by the States which have the means for it, in order that development replace cruel division.
 France, for her part, is ready to observe these two conditions."

 He removes France from the integrated military command of the North Atlantic Treaty Organisation (NATO) in February 1966 and forces NATO troops from French territory.
 He establishes close ties with West Germany and blocks Britain's attempts to join the European Economic Community (France, West Germany, Italy, Belgium, the Netherlands, and Luxembourg), arguing that to allow Britain entry would undermine the EEC's integrity and open the door to the US.

 De Gaulle starts France's nuclear arms program.
 The country conducts its first test of an atomic bomb on 13 February 1960, exploding the device at Reggane in Algeria.
-France will successfully detonate a hydrogen bomb on 24 August 1968.
+France successfully detonates a hydrogen bomb on 24 August 1968.

-At home, the French economy initially prospers though towards the end of the 1960s a slowdown will help to fan massive social protest.
+At home, the French economy initially prospers though towards the end of the 1960s a slowdown helps to fan massive social protest.